Auden's Col Expedition

 - Senior citizens or those with pre-existing conditions may need additional clearance

-- Captain Alpine will provide a standard format for this
+- Captain Alpine Outdoors will provide a standard format for this

 3: Disclaimer/Indemnity Form